 Highly Commended in the CEO of the Year category went to Vaughn Richtor, CEO of ING DIRECT.

 ING DIRECT Australia is the nation’s most recommended bank (Nielsen 2014/15).
-Under Vaughn’s leadership, bank profit rose by 9.4 per cent and superannuation funds under management by 78 per cent in 2014.
+Under Vaughn’s leadership, bank profit rose by 9.4% and superannuation funds under management by 78% in 2014.
 Vaughn also guided ING DIRECT in transferring the bank's systems to a highly automated private cloud platform, the first such move by any bank in Australia.
 The ability to think differently is a core component of Vaughn’s leadership style, underpinning his commitment to delivering an exceptional customer experience.

 Chairperson of the Year